Teresa Giudice’s ‘RHONJ’ Co-Stars Slam Her Reaction To Husband Joe’s Deportation

 Since he went to jail to serve a 41-month prison sentence for conspiracy to commit wire and bankruptcy fraud, there have been lingering questions surrounding the fate of the Real Housewives of New Jersey’s former cast member Joe Giudice as far as both his future and marriage to wife Teresa Giudice are concerned.
 Joe is nearing his expected release date on Thursday, but it appears that ICE already has announced plans to hold onto him.
 While ICE has not made any official announcements about where Joe may be headed, he could be going into one of ICE’s detention centers.
 Currently, Joe is trying to appeal the deportation decision, but there is still a lack of clarity about when he will get to take that argument to court.

 For those of you who don’t remember Teresa’s previous statements about what she would do in case Joe got deported, she has been criticized by her fellow Real Housewives of New Jersey co-stars for sounding less than supportive.
-Teresa, publicly stated in 2018 that if Joe winds up getting deported back to Italy, she won’t go with him, as she feels it would be too difficult to uproot the couple’s four children.
-In fact, Teresa has even mentioned that Joe’s deportation could also mean she will divorce him, according to TMZ
+Teresa publicly stated in 2018 that if Joe winds up getting deported back to Italy, she won’t go with him, as she feels it would be too difficult to uproot the couple’s four children.
+In fact, Teresa has even mentioned that Joe’s deportation could also mean she will divorce him, according to TMZ.

 Joe Giudice Will Be Handed Over to ICE Upon Prison Release Teresa Giudice's husband, Joe Giudice, won't have one second of freedom to enjoy when he's released from prison this week … 'cause ICE will be right there to pick h… https://t.co/OeeLuqD0VV #social #cosmetics #beauty pic.twitter.com/Kmj4rG4MRh